ghildiyal-ashutosh/CS6200---Information-Retrieval---Final-Project/README.md

 The python code and files should go to /python

-The Java code and files should go to /BM25 - JAVA
+The Java code and files should go to /java